 He resides in Clive with his wife, Krista, son, Jack, and daughter, Willow.

-Coach Zuck enters his sixth year at Grand View as the running backs and kickers coach.
+Coach Zuck enters his seventh year at Grand View as the running backs and kickers coach.
 Zuck has coached three First-Team selections and a Second-Team selection since the program began in 2008.
 As a group, the Running Backs have accounted for over 7,700 yards and 86 touchdowns through the first five years.

 Zuck began his coaching career as an assistant at Wapsie Valley High School, Fairbank.
 He assisted as the offensive and defensive line coach, as well as the kicking and punting coach for the Varsity.
 The Warriors reached back to back championship games in 2006 and 2007, winning it in 2007.
 In all, Zuck coached at Wapsie Valley for five years, assisting with football, baseball, and boy's track.